JetBrains/Qodana/topics/configuration-reference.md

     </tab>
 </tabs>-->

-### Disable unexpected problems
+### Disable sanity inspections

-<link-summary>By default, unexpected problems are enabled in %instance%, but you can disable them.</link-summary>
+<link-summary>By default, sanity inspections are enabled in %instance%, but you can disable them.</link-summary>

-By default, unexpected problems are enabled in %instance%.
+Sanity problems refer to problems in the project configuration.
+By default, sanity inspections are enabled in %instance%.
 You can disable them using this snippet:

 ```yaml
 version: "1.0"